deyran/pro-asp-net-mvc/CHAPTER 11 - SPORTSSTORE - ADMINIDTRSTION/AA - SUMMARY/CHAPTER 11 - SPORTSSTORE - ADMINISTRATION.md

             * Notice that it was the ActionResult type returned from Edit method, ViewResult type has been used so far.
 ViewResult (ViewResult is derived from ActionResult) is used to render a View.
             * *RedirectToAction* is a method used to redirect to a different action method in the same controller or in a different controller.
 When this RedirectToaction is invoked, it returns the *HTTP response status code 302 found* to the browser, terminating the original request.
 In the next step, the browser will make a GET response to the specified action method in the same controller or in a different controller. [[1]](https://www.c-sharpcorner.com/blogs/difference-between-return-view-return-redirect-return-redirecttoaction-and-redirecttoroute-in-mvc) [[2]](https://www.devmedia.com.br/asp-net-mvc-como-criar-redirecionamentos-para-urls-internas-e-externas/37807) [[3]](https://www.dotnettricks.com/learn/mvc/return-view-vs-return-redirecttoaction-vs-return-redirect-vs-return-redirecttoroute) [[4]](https://cursos.alura.com.br/forum/topico-quando-usar-return-view-e-return-redirecttoaction-40880) [[5]](https://stackoverflow.com/questions/2315048/whats-the-difference-in-asp-net-mvc-of-redirecttoroute-and-redirecttoaction) [[6]](https://en.wikipedia.org/wiki/HTTP_302)
             * AAAAAAAAAAAAAA
                 > I cannot use ViewBag in this situation because the user is being redirected.
+                    ViewBag cannot be used when there is redirection involved

                 > ViewBag passes data between the controller and view, and it cannot hold data for longer than the current HHTP request.
+                    ViewBag is used to pass data between controller and view in the current HTTP request

                 > I could have used the session data feature, but then the message would be persistent until I explicitly removed it, which I > would rather not have to do.

                 > So, the TempData feature is the perfect fit.